Glock: Variants

-Beginning in 2007, Glock introduced several "Short Frame" models designated by the suffix "SF".
+There are also the wider double-stack "large frame" Glock pistols for use with larger calibers, currently in 10mm Auto and .45 ACP.
+These models have bigger, wider slides and frames and are larger than the smaller-chambered pistols.
+These come in only "standard", "subcompact", "competition" (.45 ACP only), and "long slide" (10mm only).
+Additionally, Glock introduced the "subcompact" Glock 30S in .45 ACP adjusted to use the slimmer lighter slide of the Glock 36.
+Also, in 2007, Glock introduced a "short frame" version of these large frame weapons to provide a grip better suited to small hands.
 The short frame was originally designed to compete in the now cancelled U.S. military Joint Combat Pistol trials for a new .45 ACP pistol to replace the M9 pistol.
 Glock's entry featured an optional ambidextrous magazine release and MIL-STD-1913 rail along with a reduction in the size of the backstrap.
-The Glock 21SF is currently available in three versions: one with a Picatinny rail and ambidextrous magazine release and two with a Universal Glock rail available with or without the ambidextrous magazine release.
-Current 10mm and .45 ACP Glock magazines are manufactured with ambidextrous magazine release cutouts.
+The Glock 21SF was originally available in three versions: one with a Picatinny rail and ambidextrous magazine release and two with a Universal Glock rail available with or without the ambidextrous magazine release.
+However, the ambidextrous release and picatinny rail were soon dropped.
 As of January 2009, the Glock 20, 21, 29, and 30 were offered in short-framed variations.
 These models incorporate a 2.5 mm reduction in trigger reach, and full-sized models feature a 4 mm reduction in heel depth, which corresponds to an overall reduction in length for those models.
+The short frame models were not introduced for the Gen 4 and Gen 5 models, as the replaceable backstraps design makes a separate short frame version redundant.